Berts bekännelser: Book cover

-The book cover depicts Bert standing at the toilet, watching into the mirror.
-He has zits, and think he's ugly following Emilia breaking up with him.
+The book cover depicts Bert standing in the bathroom, watching into the mirror.
+He has zits, and think he looks ugly.
 Using toothpaste, he has written the words "ful" ("ugly") on the floor.
 Out of the toilet and the trash-basket, two eyes watch out.

 Plot

 The book opens on 15 January.
 In January, Torleif moves from Öreskoga, but returns for a visit, now as a tough guy nicknamed "Tora-Liffa".
-Bert makes plans for the future, intending to have children with Emilia.
-If the baby is male, Bert would name it Jerpa, and refers to the plan as Jerpa-projektet ("The Jerpa Project").
-Bert's class will collect money for a 9th grade school trip to London. Åke proposes to open a sex club where the girls will undress themselves for men, but the proposal is rejected and instead it's voted for Åke stripping at the next school dance. Åke proposes selling nuclear weapons to the Sami people and use them against the Swedish government, which he believes oppresses them.
+Bert makes plans for the future.

 In February, 14-year old Åke illegally rides a souped-up moped without a helmet. Åke crashes into a streetlight and is taken to a hospital.
 Lill-Erik gets a moped from a lady named Harriet, and together they go on a holiday trip.
 Harriet also helps Åke, and takes care of him after the moped crash.
 Rumors also say Emilia has shown interest for being a friend with Harriet.

-By February, Emilia begins acting strangely.
-She starts coughing when she hears Bert calling her over the telephone, thinks Bert is silly, and expresses positive opinions about Åke.
-While Jörgen Karlsson and Dödgrävarn in class 8 B fight and run away from the headmaster at the schoolyard, Bert's class has family and consumer science.
-Bert perceives everything as a form of humor from Emilia's side, and when Lill-Erik tells Bert that Åke encounters his girl, Bert first sees this as humor.
-When Emilia says she has to do French homework despite studying German, Bert even believes that French is taught during those German lessons.
-When a bicycle similar to Åke's is parked at the garage driveway of Emilia's parents house, Bert assumes it belongs to Emilia's father.

-Bert turns 15 on 21 February, and gets a moped for present.
-Emilia refuses cake during Bert's birthday party, but gives Bert a bouquet of white carnations.
+Bert turns 15 on 21 February, and gets a moped for present by his parents.
+He is also congratulated by Emilia.
 Bert joins a moped gang with three guys in class 8 C, Jan (called "Jaffa"), Thomas (called "Tomas") and Holgersson.